 All Web content and electronic publications should be made accessible to people with disabilities.
 If accessibility is not feasible, the information should be available by alternative means.

 Campus web editors are responsible for verifying that their pages meet all university requirements including accessibility guidelines.
-Introductory training sessions on web accessibility will be held for all web editors in the nearby future.

 The University Web Services team is the central contact for Web-related accessibility questions and concerns. firstname.lastname@example.org.